kubeskoop/kubeskoop.github.io/docs/guide/diagnose/network-plugins.md

 `BGP` and `IPIP` mode are supported for Flannel cluster, and will auto detect which type should be used in diagnose.

-Note: **Calico API Server** should be installed in cluster to run connectivity diagnoses.
+Note: **Calico API Server** should be installed in cluster to run connectivity diagnosiss.
 For more information please see [Calico documentation](https://projectcalico.docs.tigera.io/maintenance/install-apiserver).